 - Unplug the power cords of both your modem and router.

 Modem Wireless router

 - Wait 2 minutes and plug the cords back in.
 Make sure the indicator lights of both devices are back to their normal state.

 - Open your computer and browse a website to verify your Internet connection.

-- Once you’re back online, open Modern Warfare and test the gameplay.
+- Once you’re back online, open Warzone and test the gameplay.

-If Modern Warfare still lags after you reboot your network, check if you’re using WiFi for your game.
+If Warzone still lags after you reboot your network, check if you’re using WiFi for your game.
 If so, check out the next fix.
 Otherwise you can jump to the third fix.

 Fix 2: Use a wired connection